-Mr. Apoorva Shah is the Chairman and Managing Director of the Company.
+Mr. Apoorva Shah is the Managing Director of the Company & Mr. Manish Vyas is the Chairman of the Board.

 (e) REPORTING OF INTERNAL AUDITOR:

 The Company has appointed M/s.
 DMS & Co. as the Internal Auditors for conducting the internal audit of the Company.